andymeneely/project-timber-wolf/rules/RULES.md

 * **Default Actions**.
 Actions that are available regardless of your die roll.
 Some Characters have two Default Actions, others have three.
 * **Ability**.
 What the character can uniquely do.
   - Some abilities will have a "Use this action..." sentence referring to a Default Action space below.
 You must use your Action to make use of this ability.
   - Some abilities have a "Once per heist..." sentence.
-Once you use this ability, place the 1x chit over the ability on your card.
   - Otherwise, the ability is a passive effect.
 {:.figure_list .numbered_fig}